septadev/SEPTA-iOS-beta/README.md

   cp SEPTA.sqlite ../database

+There's only one more step to go.

 About the Images:
 ================

   * While the source code is licensed under the GPL, the images used by the app are not.
-As such, replacements images have been used to ensure the app can be compiled and run
+Replacements images have been made available to ensure the app can be compiled and run without issue.
+When time permits, I can make less eye-piercing and happy replacements available.

+The images can be found in this repository: https://github.com/septadev/SEPTA-iOS-beta-images.
+Once downloaded, create an images directory in the SEPTA-iOS-beta repository and copy the files from SEPTA-iOS-beta-images into there.

+Then launch iSEPTA.xcworkspace and enjoy.